nikitavoloboev/data/package-managers/nix.md

 # [Nix](https://github.com/NixOS/nix)
-Nix package manager is really interesting.
-I am in the process of transitioning to using it over homebrew.

 ## Notes
 - Nix lets you roll back changes atomically.
 - nix-shell lets you make build environments that are totally reproducible across machines, and don’t interfere with each other.
 You can freely mix any number of libraries of versions or software on the same machine and they don’t conflict.